The path to a wearable future lies in academia

 And if you can transmit senses, why not alter them?

-Academics at a recent Singapore conference focussed on altering the flavour of food.
+Academics at a recent Singapore conference focused on altering the flavor of food.
 Taste, it seems, is not just a matter of the tongue, it's also influenced by auditory, visual and tactile cues.
-A Japanese team made food seem heavier, and its flavour change, by secretly adding weights to a fork, while a pair of British academics used music, a virtual reality headset and colour to make similar food seem sourer or sweeter to the eater.
+A Japanese team made food seem heavier, and its flavor change, by secretly adding weights to a fork, while a pair of British academics used music, a virtual reality headset and color to make similar food seem sourer or sweeter to the eater.

 MAKING THE GRADE